webplatform/docs/tutorials/css_transitions/index.md

 The '''transitionend''' event allows an application to respond after a transition finishes executing.
-The event fires on the element that is being transitioned, once for each property, and ''only'' if the specified transition actually changes content.
+The event fires on the element that is being transitioned, once for each property, and ''only'' if the specified transition actually modifies content.

 In this example, applying a ''display'' class makes an information panel appear: